crepeia/wati/_posts/2015-11-03-mobile-version-launched.md

 We created the new layout using [Materialize CSS](http://materializecss.com/), a responsive front-end framework based on Material Design.
 With the new layout, we will be able to address the fast growing number of accesses from mobile devices.

-The code was also optimized in order to increase server response and reduce the loading time.
-Compare with other web-based interventions.
+The code was also optimized in order to increase performance and reduce loading time.

 ## Screenshot